soapbox-pub/rebased/README.md

 ## Running

-By default, it listens on port 4000 (TCP), so you can access it on http://localhost:4000/ (if you it on same machine).
+By default, it listens on port 4000 (TCP), so you can access it on http://localhost:4000/ (if you are on the same machine).
 In case of an error it will restart automatically.

 ### As systemd service (with provided .service file)
 Running `service pleroma start`